CodeReviewDAO/dxd_codereview/Reviews/86 - CSPR Metrics API/4 - Scalability and load/README.md

 ## Overall Conclusion on Documentation

-Although it is clear that importance is given to the project documentation, the reviewer observes that the documentation at the code level should be improved.
+Although it is clear that importance is given to the project documentation, the reviewer observes that the documentation at the code level must be improved.
+The reviewer thinks that code documentation should fail, as the CRDAO review standards state that there should be code level documentation and this is the final milestone of the project.

 # Open Source Practices